openenclave/openenclave/docs/GettingStartedDocs/Contributors/WindowsManualSGX1FLCDCAPPrereqs.md

 ## [Azure DCAP client for Windows](https://github.com/Microsoft/Azure-DCAP-Client/tree/master/src/Windows) [optional]

 Note that this is optional since you can choose an alternate implementation of the DCAP client or create your own.
-The Azure DCAP client for Windows is necessary if you would like to perform enclave attestation on a Azure Confidential Computing VM. it is available from [nuget.org](https://www.nuget.org/packages/Azure.DCAP.Windows/) and can be installed directly via:
+The Azure DCAP client for Windows is necessary if you would like to perform enclave attestation on a Azure Confidential Computing VM.
+It is available from [nuget.org](https://www.nuget.org/packages/Azure.DCAP.Windows/) and can be installed directly via:

 ```cmd
 nuget.exe install Azure.DCAP.Windows -ExcludeVersion -Version 0.0.2 -OutputDirectory C:\openenclave\prereqs\nuget